 Disclosure of a disability is voluntary.
-However, if a student with a disability has a need related to his/her condition and would like to request reasonable accommodations; he/she must contact the ADA Coordinator to schedule an appointment to complete a Request for Services Application/Intake form and inform the official of his/her needs.
-The student must provide reasonable notice of the need for accommodations to the ADA Coordinator.
+However, if a student with a disability has a need related to his/her condition and would like to request reasonable accommodations; he/she must contact the ADA Coordinator or point of contact to schedule an appointment to complete a Request for Services Application/Intake form and inform the official of his/her needs.
+The student must provide reasonable notice of the need for accommodations to the ADA Coordinator or point of contact.
 Before most accommodations can be made, the student must present documentation of his/her disability.
 For disabilities of physical nature, documentation must be dated within the last 12 months.
 For learning disabilities, documentation must be dated within the last three years.
 If the disability is of a physical nature, the documentation must come from the appropriate medical doctor.
 If the student has a learning disability, the evaluation should include test results and a statement of the disability from an appropriate mental health professional, testing agency, or medical physician.
 It is the student's responsibility to provide documentation of his/her disability.
 The student is responsible for any cost related to obtaining the appropriate documentation to support his/her need for reasonable accommodations.

 In providing reasonable accommodations, an educational institution is not required to waive or modify program requirements or lower academic standards that are reasonable and nondiscriminatory.
-Once the student presents the proper documentation to the ADA Coordinator and is certified to receive reasonable accommodations, the ADA Coordinator will complete a Disability Certification form, which lists the reasonable accommodations to be provided.
+Once the student presents the proper documentation to the ADA Coordinator or point of contact and is certified to receive reasonable accommodations, the ADA Coordinator or point of contact will complete a Disability Certification form, which lists the reasonable accommodations to be provided.
 Reasonable accommodations may include priority registration, testing accommodations, alternate formats of assignments, recording and/or note takers, academic classroom aids, adaptive computer technology, academic assistance, and interpreter services.